JakobSchauser/Thesis/README.md

-# This is the repository for my Msc.
-Thesis in physcis titled _Patterning and Emergence: Drosophila Melongaster Gastrulation In Silico_
+This is the repository for my Msc.
+Thesis in physics titled

+# Patterning and Emergence: Drosophila Melongaster Gastrulation In Silico
-## about exploring morphgenesis from single-cell biophysics
+## _Exploring Morphgenesis from Single-cell Biophysics_

 The pdf can be found [here](/Thesis.pdf)